nathanhwyoung/pig_dice/README.md

 * If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 * The first player to score 100 or more points wins.

-## Specs

-* Returns true if the input reads the same forward as backward.
-* Returns false if the input does not read the same forward as backward.

 ## Setup

 * Open index.html in any browser.